Skip to Content

 Administration

-Brandon Tyndale – Director of Education
+Ryan Tracy – Director of Education

 Sarah Lee – Administrative Assistant

-Sarah began on staff with MEI when it was still young and has been with the company since 2020.
+Sarah began on staff with MEI when it was young and has been with the company since 2020.
 She has been with MEI through the many changes of its establishment and growth.
 She works part-time, but has the experience to give vital feedback when needed and is the database administrator.

 Lindsay LeBlanc – Admissions and Program Coordinator